 In October 2018, the Diocese held a Hidden Voices facilitators’ course in Norfolk, to train up people who would be leading Hidden Voices courses in their area.
 Half of the places were filled by representatives from Norfolk-based organisations, including the police, chaplaincy, Imagine Norfolk Together and STN Trust.

 The process of mapping the local area and identifying who are the key players in the sector helped to build the foundation of the anti-slavery partnership, which launched the very next day.

 Working in Partnership

-STN Trust and Imagine Norfolk Together have been with one another on creating a Modern Slavery Partnership for Norfolk.
-Norfolk Modern Slavery Collaboration brings together different sectors such as law enforcement, charities, faith groups, local authorities, and other statutory agencies to help build relationships and promote co-working.
-They meet quarterly to learn from one another and share experiences.
+STN Trust and Imagine Norfolk Together have worked closely together to create a Modern Slavery Partnership for Norfolk.
+Norfolk Anti-Slavery Network brings together different sectors such as law enforcement, charities, faith groups, local authorities, and other statutory agencies to help build relationships and promote co-working.
+It meets quarterly to learn from one another and share experiences.

 Leading the way

 The Diocese of Norwich has begun to lead the way in anti-slavery work.
 Following the Hidden Voices facilitators’ course in October 2018, a Hidden Voices course took place in Great Yarmouth in February 2019.
 This gathered a diverse range of contributors from local churches and social action projects and was one of the first grassroots-based Hidden Voices courses to take place.
 STN Trust has also created a Bible study programme ‘Breaking Chains’ all about the Christian response to modern slavery, helping their whole church to respond to the challenge.